Sustainable Transportation

 Solar Array Capacity

-The energy produced by solar cells depends on various factors such as the Sun’s strength and angle, air quality, and the efficiency of the solar cells.
-At sea level, the Sun’s energy density is approximately 1,000 Watts per square meter.
-Solar cells with a 22% efficiency can produce up to 220 watts per square meter.
-When all the solar arrays are combined and positioned horizontally, they can generate 1,512 watts, or 7.56 kWh in one day, which can power a vehicle for daily trips of around 60 miles.
-Mileage estimates are based on an energy consumption of around 6.714 kilowatts per hour (kWh) or 122 watt hours per mile at 55 mph.
-However, tracking can more than double energy production, especially in winter months when the Sun’s angle is low.
-Production estimates are based on an average of 5 kWh per square meter of solar energy as shown by solar energy maps from the U.S. DOE, National Renewable Energy Laboratory.
-The amount of solar energy varies based on the region, with Southwestern states having more energy per day than Northeast parts of the U.S.
+The energy produced by solar cells is influenced by several factors, including the Sun’s strength and angle, air quality, and the efficiency of the solar cells.
+At sea level, the Sun’s energy density is approximately 1,000 watts per square meter.
+Solar cells with an efficiency of 22% can generate up to 220 watts per square meter.
+When all the solar arrays are combined and positioned horizontally, they can produce a total of 1,512 watts, equivalent to 7.56 kilowatt-hours (kWh) in a single day.
+This amount of energy can power the EV for daily trips of around 60 miles, assuming an energy consumption of approximately 6.714 kWh, or 122 watt-hours per mile, at a speed of 55 mph.

 Generating Wind Energy

-The vehicle’s wind turbine subsystem features a telescoping mast and rotor with extendable blades that can be stored in the rear section.
-An ultrasonic wind anemometer detects wind speed, duration, and direction to activate the turbine when favorable winds are detected when the vehicle is parked.
-The horizontal-axis wind turbine (HAWT) can have either an even number of blades (2, 4, 6) or a 3-blade version, which is the largest in the H-Series and produces the highest power output.
-Turbines with more blades provide more torque in low winds, while fewer blades increase the flow speed and are better suited for high wind conditions.
-When the vehicle is parked, the various HAWT subsystems can be activated when favorable conditions are detected.
+The vehicle’s wind turbine subsystem includes a telescoping mast and a rotor with extendable blades that can be stored in the rear section.
+An ultrasonic wind anemometer measures wind speed, duration, and direction to activate the turbine when favorable winds are detected while the vehicle is parked.
+The horizontal-axis wind turbine (HAWT) can be configured with either an even number of blades (2, 4, or 6) or a 3-blade version, which is the largest in the H-Series and produces the highest power output.
+Turbines with more blades provide greater torque in low wind conditions, whereas those with fewer blades enhance flow speed and perform better in high wind situations.
+When the vehicle is parked, the various HAWT subsystems can be activated if favorable wind conditions are detected.

 3 Blade HAWT